chinapandaman/PyPDFForm/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have identified a security issue with PyPDFForm, do NOT open a public issue.
+If you believe you have identified a vulnerability with PyPDFForm, do NOT open a public issue.
-To responsibly report a security issue, use GitHub's [security advisory system](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/creating-a-repository-security-advisory).
+To responsibly report a vulnerability, use GitHub's [security advisory system](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/creating-a-repository-security-advisory).

 Be sure to include as much detail as necessary in your report.
 As with reporting normal issues, a minimal reproducible example will help the maintainers address the issue faster.
-Information about why the issue is a security issue is also helpful.
+Information about why the issue is a vulnerability is also helpful.